WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 #### Who helped you this week?

-* HW helped with the code in the registered report when she was busy
+* HW helped with the code in the registered report even though she was busy
 * AJ helped to introduce some of his peers in Cambridge
-* WD helped with labeling PSG data, taking plenty of time.
+* WD helped with labeling PSG data, taking plenty of time

+KW: Fantastic - super valuable!

 #### What did you achieve?

-* Improved the imputation pipeline and some other details in PR.
+* Improved the imputation pipeline and some other details in RR.
 * Had a discussion with AJ and will start a collaboration hopefully.
 * Found an amazing online book (http://statsthinking21.org) and will start to learn it.
 * Finished the mid-term oral examination in my PhD program!
 * Improved the revision (introducing new meta-analysis for BP) and sent it back

+KW: AAAAAAH Congratulations on passing your exam! :rocket: :star2:

 #### What did you struggle with?

 * Cough.

+KW: Uuuurgh - I'm so sorry :mask:

 #### What would you like to work on next week?

 * Prepare for the next-week group meeting in visualization.
+  * Have a look at this repository and see if you find it useful: https://github.com/KirstieJane/NH19-Visualization
+  * This page has lots of bad plots if you want to show those too! https://etherpad.net/p/PBS2-StudyDesign-Jan22
-* Prepare to write a briefy scientific report for Science.
+* Prepare to write a brief scientific report for Science.

 #### Where do you need help from Kirstie?

-* Some suggestions on how to contribute to the Turing Way.
+* Some suggestions on how to contribute to the _Turing Way_.
 * Maybe Kirstie can add the code related to gene expression into the RR Github.

 _________